docker-library/docs/consul/content.md

 ## Exposing Consul's DNS Server on Port 53

 By default, Consul's DNS server is exposed on port 8600.
 Because this is cumbersome to configure with facilities like `resolv.conf`, you may want to expose DNS on port 53.
 Consul 0.7 and later supports this by setting an environment variable that runs `setcap` on the Consul binary, allowing it to bind to privileged ports.
+Note that not all Docker storage backends support this feature (notably AUFS).

 Here's an example:

 ```console
 $ docker run -d --net=host -e 'CONSUL_ALLOW_PRIVILEGED_PORTS=' consul -dns-port=53